Summary

 • Encourage all employees to be alert to complaints and assist those responsible for handling complaints resolve them promptly.

-• Review complaints reports and provide advice to ELT on improvements to complaints management and associated risk.
+Service NSW Audit and Risk CommitteeMaintain oversight of Service NSW complaints management frameworkReview complaints reporting and provide advice to ELT on improvements to complaints management and associated risk.

-• Comply with this policy and associated procedures.
+• Comply with this Policy and associated procedures.

 • Provide suggestions to management on ways to improve the organisation’s complaints management system.